-A highly-trained medical radiation technologist (MRT) will perform the exam.
-A Radiologist, a doctor who specializes in reading x-rays and CT scans, will review the images and send a report to your healthcare provider.
+A highly-trained medical radiation technologist (MRT) will perform the exam along with a radiologist.
+A doctor who specializes in reading x-rays and CT scans will review the images and send a report to your doctor.

 Where will the procedure take place?